anahronic/World/README.md

 World
+Dikenocracy — a framework for algorithmic justice where governance is treated as an engineering problem and power is an immutable function, not a political mandate.
-A repository for post-political governance architectures, algorithmic justice, and system-level political design.
+This repository hosts post-political governance architectures, system-level political design, and executable models of justice.
-This repository aggregates political, governance, and civilizational frameworks developed under a single guiding principle:
-Politics should be replaced by verifiable systems.
-Justice should be executable.
-Power should be constrained by code.
-The flagship framework hosted here is Dikenocracy.
+It is built on a simple premise:
+Politics does not fail because of bad people.
+It fails because it is not a system.
 What is Dikenocracy?
-Dikenocracy is a model of governance based on the ancient Greek concept of δίκη (dike) — justice as an objective balance between actions and consequences — formalized as algorithms, metrics, and automated liability.
+Dikenocracy is a governance model based on the ancient Greek concept of δίκη (dike) — justice as an objective balance between actions and consequences — formalized as algorithms, metrics, and automated liability.
 In Dikenocracy:
 Power is not held by people, parties, or elites
 Power is held by an immutable justice function
 Damage automatically generates liability
-Profit is mathematically linked to public benefit
-Lies and manipulation are economically unprofitable Justice ceases to be a metaphor — and becomes code.
+Profit is mathematically linked to public benefit Deception and manipulation are economically unprofitable Governance operates through thresholds, not discretion Justice ceases to be a metaphor — and becomes code.
 Core Principles
 Algorithmic Justice
-Decisions are made by transparent, open algorithms, not subjective authority.
+Governance decisions are executed by transparent, open algorithms rather than subjective authority.
-Objective Metrics
+Objective Metrics (Physical Truth Layer)
-Social, economic, and ecological outcomes are measured using verifiable data (Physical Truth Layer).
+Social, economic, and ecological outcomes are grounded in verifiable physical data rather than opinion or consensus.
 Automatic Accountability
-Harm, aggression, corruption, or deception trigger predefined consequences without political discretion.
+Harm, aggression, corruption, or systemic damage trigger predefined consequences without political arbitration.
-Alignment of Incentives
+Incentive Alignment
-Individual or state-level self-interest is mathematically aligned with system stability and public good.
+Individual, corporate, and state-level self-interest is mathematically constrained to increase system stability.
 Post-Political Governance
-No elections of rulers.
+No elected rulers.
 No lobbying.
-No ideology wars.
+No ideology arbitration.
-Operators are hired against KPIs and removed automatically on failure.
+Operators are contracted against systemic performance thresholds and removed automatically upon failure.
 Repository Scope
-The world repository is intended as a political laboratory, containing:
+The world repository functions as a political systems laboratory.
+It contains:
-Governance models and constitutional frameworks Algorithmic justice systems
+Governance frameworks and constitutional architectures Algorithmic justice protocols
-Economic protocols and incentive architectures Security and liability mechanisms
+Economic incentive models
-Post-democratic and post-national governance concepts Drafts, specifications, simulations, and critiques This is not a party program and not a manifesto for elections.
+Security, liability, and anti-aggression mechanisms Post-democratic and post-national governance concepts Drafts, specifications, critiques, and future simulations This is not a party platform.
+This is not an electoral project.
-It is a systems repository.
+This is a systems repository.
-Structure (initial)
+Repository Structure
 Копировать код

 world/
 ├── dikenocracy/
-│   ├── README.md
-│   ├── code_of_planetary_synergy.md
-│   ├── protocols/
+│   ├── protocols/              # Governance and justice protocols
-│   ├── economic_models/
+│   ├── economic_models/        # Incentive and liability architectures
-│   └── governance_mechanics/
+│   └── governance_mechanics/   # Operator logic and system thresholds
-├── research/
-├── drafts/
+├── research/                   # Information physics, TIU foundations ├── drafts/                     # Work-in-progress documents
 └── references/
-Structure will evolve as ideas mature.
+The structure will evolve as models mature.
+Scientific Foundation
+Dikenocracy is not a purely philosophical construct.
+Its governance logic is grounded in Information Physics, specifically the Theory of the Informational Universe (TIU), where:
+Reality is constrained by information flow
+Truth must be anchored in physical observables
+Stable systems emerge from feedback, not authority This foundation is implemented through the Physical Truth Layer, which supplies objective data to governance algorithms.
+Key Document
+Code of Planetary Synergy — Full Specification (PDF) Comprehensive protocol-level description of the Dikenocracy system.
+(Link the PDF here once committed)
+How to Contribute or Critique
+Critical engagement is explicitly encouraged.
+Open an Issue for conceptual discussion or critique Submit a Pull Request for protocol refinement or structural improvements Fork the repository for independent exploration, with attribution preserved Dogma is rejected.
+Formal critique is welcomed.
+License & Attribution
+This repository is released under the Apache License 2.0.
+Attribution is mandatory.
+Original author of the Dikenocracy framework:
+Igor Opolinsky
+Misrepresentation of authorship or removal of attribution constitutes a license violation and a breach of academic integrity.
 Status
 Conceptual framework: active
-Technical formalization: in progress
+Formal specification: published
 Public critique and iteration: open
-Implementation: future parallel systems
+Implementation: parallel systems / future work
-Intellectual Position
-This repository assumes that:
-Traditional politics is structurally obsolete Democracy without objective feedback collapses into populism Technocracy without accountability collapses into oligarchy Truth must be grounded in physical reality, not consensus Governance must be treated as an engineering problem License & Use
-All ideas here are published for open discussion, critique, and extension.
-Forking, citation, and adaptation are encouraged.
-Closed, authoritarian, or coercive reinterpretations are explicitly rejected.
-Author
-Igor Opolinsky
-Independent researcher
 Final Note
 We are not asking the old world for permission.
 We are building a new one beside it.